 "It’s important for girls to bring things from inside to the outside.
 So many girls are afraid of speaking up.
 For me, the workshops gave me the courage and helped me not be afraid to tell my story to people.
 I hope that each young woman is able to express her inner-self directly and indirectly, and that she can just break the world.
 It doesn’t matter, just break it all over the place…” ~ Walaa

-Another Kind of Girl Collective is envisioning and developing a new model of alternative education for refugee girls that values creativity and experimentation.
-Our whole human approach is rooted in creating transformative spaces where girls can take risks, make mistakes, and develop the foundational competencies needed for success in any arena of life – curiosity, resiliency, creativity, optimism, confidence, joy, compassion, health and conscientiousness - within a supportive community.
+Another Kind of Girl Collective's whole human approach is rooted in creating transformative spaces with girls where they can take risks, make mistakes, and develop the foundational competencies needed for success in any arena of life – curiosity, resiliency, creativity, optimism, confidence, joy, compassion, health and conscientiousness - within a supportive community.
 In doing so, the girls are primed to develop the creative, critical thinking, collaborative and leadership skills needed to be engaged and productive citizens.

 The first three years of workshops have resulted in photographs, writing and short films that were screened first for the local community and went on to have a broader international impact.
 The films have shown at many international festivals including Sundance, Cannes, and SXSW.
 They have won awards and been featured in conferences addressing the refugee crisis such as the EU Conference on Women Refugees and Asylum Seekers and in various media outlets such as the New York Times, the Telegraph, NPR's Morning Edition and PRI's The World.
 The girls feel part of a movement to change how the world sees young refugees.
 They are challenging and broadening the black and white, largely tragic narrative told by mainstream media by sharing their complex and nuanced accounts of their own lives.